So you started a blog (or plan to)? That’s great! But do you know how to grow your blog?

 Don’t Want to Do SEO…?

 If the idea of trying to learn search engine optimization strategies makes your head swim, take heart.
-There are some simpler things you can do to grow your website and brand.
+There are some simpler things that will help you in how to grow your blog and website for your brand.

 If you’ve never heard a new language, you can’t feel bad for not knowing it.